KimsanMak/Tableau-Hospitals_Influenza_Preparedness/README.md

 2. Population data by geography, time, age and gender provided by Career Foundry, accessed via [US Census Bureau](https://www.census.gov/programs-surveys/decennial-census/data/datasets.2010.html)

 ## Tools
 The different tables were checked and cleaned using Excel, and then generated plots for analysis using Tableau Public.
-The final visualizations and dashboards can be viewed on [Tableau Public](https://public.tableau.com/app/profile/kimsan.mak/viz/ProjectInfluenzaPreparedness/Story1)
+***The storyboard of the project can be viewed in [Tableau Public](https://public.tableau.com/app/profile/kimsan.mak/viz/ProjectInfluenzaPreparedness/Story1)***